-Primary Engineer's vision is that girls and boys, from a very early age, will aspire to become designers and makers - the engineers of the future.
-They have developed a project-based learning approach to education, including practical math's and science, creative problem-solving, and literacy.

-As part of the program, Nippon Gases has partnered with ten Aberdeen schools and ten Immingham schools.
-Our engineers have provided handson training to teachers so that they can confidently deliver an engineering project in their classrooms.
+Primary Engineer's vision is that girls and boys, from a very early age, will aspire to become designers and makers - the engineers of the future. including practical math's and science, creative problem-solving, and schools and ten Immingham schools.
+Our engineers have provided hands-on training to teachers so that they can confidently deliver an engineering project in their classrooms.

-Our support does not end there; our mentors are on hand to collaborate with the teachers in their classrooms when delivering the engineering curriculum and we have pledged to provide the schools with vehicle kits for the next three years.
+Our support does not end there; our mentors are on hand to collaborate with the teachers in their classrooms when delivering the engineering curriculum and we have pledged to provide the schools with vehicle kits